 - 1. Next steps do not follow from the analysis. - 2.
-Next steps are unrelated to the learning objectives assessed. - 3.
+Next steps are unrelated to the standards and learning objectives assessed. - 3.
 Next steps are not described in sufficient detail to understand them, e.g., "more practice" or "go over the test."

-- Next steps are based on the assessment results and provide scaffolded or structured support that is directly focused on specific student learning needs related to conceptual understanding, use of scientific practices during inquiry, and/or evidence-based argument about a scientific phenomenon. - Next steps are supported by research and/or theory, including young adolescent development.
+- Next steps are based on the assessment results and provide scaffolded or structured support that is directly focused on specific student learning needs related to conceptual understanding, use of scientific practices during inquiry, and evidence-based argument about a scientific phenomenon. - Next steps are supported by research and/or theory.